shivanju/shivanju.github.io/_posts/2018-12-14-apps-for-degoogling-your-phone.md

 Now about my setup.
 I have a rooted Moto G5 Plus with [AEX][aex] Oreo installed along with the playstore(the only Google app) which might come handy sometimes.
 I am using it as my daily driver from last six months.
 Below I have listed down some applications and their alternatives along with the project page in case you want to contribute.

 #### __Playstore__:
 __[F-Droid][fdroid]__: This is basically the Playstore of opensource apps.
 This is one of the first app that you should install if you want to automatically update your apps that are not from playstore.
-Some apps will be available in both the places but they might differ in some feature.
+Some apps will be available in both the places but they might differ in some features.

 #### __Google Chrome__:
 __[Firefox][firefox]__: No introduction needed here.
 It's in the market for more than 15 years.
 Earlier I was reluctant to switch to Firefox but recent updates made web-page rendering smoother and faster.
 Another feature is that Firefox lets you install extensions whereas Chrome doesn't.
 Though performance wise it's still slightly behind Chrome but it's not that much noticeable.